gs1/GS1_DigitalLink_Resolver_CE/README.md

 5. Make sure you have a good internet connection, and then type this command:<pre>docker-compose build</pre>...which will cause Docker to build the complete end-to-end G1 Resolver service.
 This will take quite a while with lots of text flowing up the terminal window as downloading and compiling of the service takes place.
 Even on a high speed connection the build-from-scratch will take 10-15 minutes.
-6. Once completed, type this to start everything up:<pre>docker-compose up</pre>As everything starts up, lots of text will once again flow up the terminal window.
+6. Once completed, type this to start everything up:<pre>docker-compose up -d</pre>(the -d means 'disconnect' - docker-compose will start up everything then hand control back to you).

-Let it settle down.
-7. Now open a second terminal / powershell window (you don't have to have this window in the same folder as the other terminal).
-At the new command prompt, type this command, which will run a program inside the SQL Server container, creating the database and some example data described in the file data_gs1_org/README.md <pre>docker exec -it  dataentry-sql-server  /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P feorfhgofgq348ryfwfAHGAU -i  /gs1resolver_data/setup/gs1resolver_dataentry_db_build_script.sql</pre>
+7. Now wait 10 seconds while the system settles down (the SQL Server service takes a few seconds to initialise when 'new') then copy and paste this command, which will run a program inside the SQL Server container, creating the database and some example data described in the file data_gs1_org/README.md <pre>docker exec -it  dataentry-sql-server  /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P feorfhgofgq348ryfwfAHGAU -i  /gs1resolver_data/setup/gs1resolver_dataentry_db_build_script.sql</pre>
 8. Now take a browser and head to this web address: http://localhost:8080/ui and login as one of the test accounts described in:
  [data_gs1_org/README.md](data_gs1_org/README.md)